History of the Hmong Americans in Metro Detroit

-As of 2007 most Hmong people in the State of Michigan live in northeastern Detroit, but they have been increasingly moving to Pontiac and Warren.
+As of 2007 most Hmong people in the State of Michigan lived in northeastern Detroit, but they have been increasingly moving to Pontiac and Warren.

 History

 Many Hmong immigrated to Michigan after the end of the Vietnam War in the 1970s.
 The Hmong had moved to Detroit in order to obtain employment and so members of the same families could live in the same area.
 Hmong people had migrated to Detroit from various places in the United States.

 By 2000 there were about 1,700 Hmong people in the Osborn neighborhood of Detroit.
 As of 2001 there were about 5,000 Hmong in total in Metro Detroit, with most of them living in the east side of Detroit and Warren.
 As of that year, Metro Detroit's Hmong population is smaller than the major Hmong populations in California, Minnesota, and Wisconsin.

 As of 2002 the concentrations of Hmong and Laotian people in the tri-county area were in northeast Detroit, southern Warren, and central Pontiac.
 In 2002 Booza and Metzger wrote that "The 3,943 Hmong living in tri-county area are one of the most concentrated of the Asian groups."
 A 2010 report from Data Driven Detroit, City Connect Detroit, stated that within the Osborn neighborhood of Detroit, the Hmong, which now numbered at 560, "had established a tight-knit community".
 By 2013 the Hmong population in the Osborn neighborhood had declined due to Hmong people moving to Warren and Sterling Heights.